 Another definition is that database is a structured arrangement of material that has been arranged and is often stored virtually in a computer system.
-A database management system often controls a database (DBMS).
+A database (DBMS).
 The term "database system," which is sometimes abbreviated to "database," refers to the combination of the data, the DBMS, and the applications that are connected to it.To facilitate processing and data querying, the most popular types of databases now in use usually describe their data as rows and columns in a set of tables.
 The data may then be handled, updated, regulated, and structured with ease.
 For creating and querying data, most databases employ structured query language (SQL).